 The student must submit a scheduling form to the Graduate Program Coordinator a minimum of two weeks in advance of the examination date.
+The student must also submit a list of publications using the Publications form (example in Appendix).
 Note that the student must be enrolled in a minimum of two E_E 800 credits during the preliminary exam semester.